glynjackson/ec2-deploy/README.rst

 Your project must have a ``requirements.txt`` file even if you don't have any.

 Your project must be using ``Git`` with a ``master`` and ``develop`` branch.
-Master is used for release to production where develop is used for you staging server.
+Master is used for release to production where develop is used for your staging server.

 1 - Install The EC2 Deploy Package
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~